 Depending on what and where, you can expect to be trotting out silky smooth in well under an hour.
+Small areas, such as underarms, can be done and dusted in as little as 5 mins.
 For a full Hollywood or Brazilian wax, an appointment will take around 30 minutes, depending on the length.
-If you’re strapped for time, or it’s a lunch break situ, choose the standard bikini wax.
-This one removes stragglers and neatens up round the edges, so set aside around 15 minutes, and you’ll still have time to grab a sandwich.
+Full legs will also take around 30 mins.
+If you’re after an intimate wax, but are strapped for time (or it’s a lunch break situ) choose the standard bikini wax.
+This one removes stragglers and neatens up around the edges, so set aside around 15 minutes, and you’ll still have time to grab a sandwich.

+When it comes to legs, arms, and underarms – it's pretty self-explanatory: half-leg covers the knees and below, full leg covers your thighs too (etc., etc.).
+Intimate waxing, though, can seem a bit of a minefield in terms of 'styles'.
 From au naturel to all gone – there’s a ‘look’ for everyone.
 Ultimately, whatever style you feel comfortable with (or whether to wax or not at all), is up to you.
 If you are landscaping, here’s the rundown of styles: The Hollywood is all off, front and back; A Brazilian leaves a single strip of hair down the front-mid section; the standard bikini wax removes stray hairs peeping out the knicker line; the Californian goes a bit further into the bikini line.
 And breathe.
-That age old mantra ‘you do you’ stands; your body, your decision.
+That age-old mantra ‘you do you’ stands; your body, your decision.

 There are a few pre and post wax dos and don’ts, but above all else, leave the fake tan alone for 24 hours.
 Straight after a wax, your hair follicles are wide open, so you’ll fill them right up with that bottled glow if you whip the mitt out.
 Save that fake-sunning (and, therefore your follicles) until the next day.
 To make sure you don’t further aggravate freshly waxed skin, avoid hot baths, showers, steam and anything else that gets your temperature up.
 Yes, that includes your HIT class; sweaty skin and super tight Lycra are not your friends post-wax, so head home a chill.
 Got to love a real excuse.